jaygupta-2k/letter-sort-cli/README.md

 1. Write an algorithm to solve the game.
 2. Improve hints function logic.
 3. Allow users to configure stack sizes or themes via CLI flags or config files.
+4. Add scroll to the game screen, preferably using mouse.